kolejniczak-bldr/backend-technical-test-v2/README.md

 Commit structure, and the evolution of the project can be found [here](https://github.com/kolejniczak-bldr/backend-technical-test-v2) as a public fork of the TUI DX Backend test

+As for now, no database migration is provided, but if the project would grow, a database migrations framework would be added, like liquibase, or flyway.

 ## Testing

 A `backend-technical-test-rest-assured` module lies inside the project, which allows for Test Driven Development, as it